Parent Information Package

 Registration and Refund Policy

 Camp registrations require a $200 deposit per person.
-Full payment is required by June 1, 2024.
-Registrations made after June 1, 2024, must be accompanied by full payment.
+Full payment is required by June 1, 2026.
 Payment plans are available, but alternative payment arrangements must be discussed with the camp and confirmed in writing.
+Registrations made after June 1, 2026, must be accompanied by full payment.
 Limited financial assistance is made available through our Helping Hand Subsidy program.

-A camp-t-shirt, tuck, and swimming lessons are included in the camp fee.
+A camp-t-shirt, tuck, and guided swimming activities are included in the camp fee.

-A confirmation email will follow receipt of your registration form and deposit.
+You will receive a confirmation email upon registration.
 Please call the office if you have not received an email confirming your registration.

 Switching/Cancelling Weeks